This article on Home Living Handbook might contain affiliate links. If you make a purchase through a link on the site, we may earn a commission.

 - Clear the Area: This is the perfect time to mow the lawn short and remove any debris like sticks, leaves, or rocks.
 You want as much seed-to-soil contact as possible for the best results.

-- Aerate (If Needed): This step helps if your soil is compacted or you haven’t aerated in a while.
+- Aerate: This step helps if you have compacted or clay soil, or you haven’t aerated in a while.
 Aerating pokes holes in your lawn, allowing air, water, and nutrients to reach the roots.

 - Tackle Weeds: If weeds are an issue, clear them out.
 Use a non-selective herbicide if necessary, but make sure to wait the recommended time before seeding.